-- solid waste from the dining hall, kitchen, classroom, office, - liquid waste from sanitary facilities, canteens, and kitchens - Hazardous waste such as sanitary pads, Electrical and electronic equipment
+- solid waste from the dining hall, kitchen, classroom, office, - liquid waste from sanitary facilities, canteens, and kitchens - Hazardous waste such as sanitary pads

-2.4.5 Decommissioning Phase
+2.4.4 Decommissioning Phase

-After completion of construction, all the utilities, which were used, shall be reverted to the Municipal Director who will decide on their future use.
-The main activities during demobilization phase will engross the following:
+After completion of construction, all the utilities which were used shall be reverted to the Municipal Director who will decide on their future use.
+The main activities during demobilization phase, will engross the following:

-- Collection and disposal of storage facilities such as pallets, packing, boxes - Collection and disposal of construction materials and Waste such as waste oil, sewage, solid Waste (plastics, wood, metal, papers, etc.) at the workshop, site office etc. to authorized dumpsite - Restoration of material borrows areas to safer condition.
+- Collection and disposal of storage facilities such as pallets, packing, boxes - Collection and disposal of construction materials and wastes such as waste oil, sewage, solid wastes (plastics, wood, metal, papers, etc.) at the workshop, site office etc. to authorized dumpsite - Restoration of material borrows areas to safer condition.